City profile

 Auckland, the largest city in New Zealand with urban population close to 1.5 million, serves as a crucial economic and cultural centre.
 It has a robust economy, driven by industries such as technology, tourism, and manufacturing.
 The city is recognized for its educational institutions and a thriving arts scene, which attract international students and professionals.
 Auckland's unique geographical setting between two harbours makes it a popular location for maritime activities and offers a high quality of life, often featuring highly in global liveability rankings.

-Auckland demonstrates exceptional performance in Investor Attractiveness, Assets, Urban Management, and Liveability indicators.
+Auckland demonstrates exceptional performance in Investor Attractiveness, Assets and Infrastructure, Urban Management and Governance, and Liveability and Loveability.

-The city has a well-developed, robust infrastructure ranging from extensive public transport networks to progressive digital connectivity that support its vibrant economic landscape.
+Looking forward, the city has strong potential to further enhance a well-developed foundation of robust infrastructure ranging from public transport networks to progressive digital connectivity that support its vibrant economic landscape.
 Auckland also has abundant green spaces such as Auckland Domain, with strong infrastructure and educational institutions contributing to a highly skilled and capable workforce.

-On of the key focus areas for the Auckland Plan 2050 is green infrastructure and the benefits it can bring to enhance air quality, people's well being but also to tackle stormwater run-off and flooding risk.
+One of the key focus areas for the Auckland Plan 2050 is green infrastructure and the benefits it can bring to enhance air quality, people's well being but also to tackle stormwater run-off and flooding risk.
 Despite having a high volume of low-rise residential developments, there is an abundance of green infrastructure spread throughout Auckland, with housing often including good-sized gardens, and large urban parks featuring across the city.
 Yet, there is room for continued improvement.
-As cities face increasing threats from climate change – including heavy rainfall and extreme heat events – they need to fully understand this natural infrastructure and how to enhance it.
-Using our Artificial Intelligence and land use analysis tool, Terrain, Arup's Global Sponge Cities Snapshot looks at the urban centres of ten global cities: Auckland, London, Montreal, Mumbai, Nairobi, New York, Shanghai, Singapore, Sydney and Toronto.
+As cities face increasing threats from climate change – including recent extreme weather events – there is a need to fully understand the link between natural and built infrastructure and how we can enhance it.
+To meet these requirements, Auckland Council (though Watercare) is undertaking the largest wastewater project in New Zealand, building a super-sized tunnel that will run for 16.2kms under Auckland city and the Manukau Harbour to better manage stormwater and wastewater overflows.

 Next black arrow